CiscoDevNet/cisco-ftdv/autoscale/aws/NGFWv6.6.0/README.md

 ## Use-case

 In this use-case, NGFWv three network interfaces are in use: management, inside and outside.
-Inside(Gig0/0) is to be placed in trusted-zone same as applications or different.
+Inside(Gig0/0) is to be placed in trusted zone same as applications or different.
 This interface doesn't require default route to internet.
 User can change Security Group for these interfaces & ACLs for subnet.
-Outside(Gig0/0) is to be placed in un-trusted-zone, where default route is set to internet.
+Outside(Gig0/0) is to be placed in un-trusted zone, where default route is set to internet.
 Also ports that needs to be opened on External Load Balancer, has to be opened on security group & ACLs.
 Management interface needs to be placed in a subnet where FMC connection is possible.
-This is like a application front-end, where traffic from un-trasted zone is passed to applications through NGFWv firewall.
+This is like a application front-end, where traffic from un-trusted zone is passed to applications through NGFWv firewall.
 These connections flow through NGFWv, however Ingress traffic (inbound connections initiated) to internet/un-trusted zone will not go through NGFWv.
 Please refer Configuration guide where use-case is briefly explained.